© 2026 RIWON KWON. All rights reserved.

 Exploring Digital Solutions Through Co-Design

-Visitors wanted something natural and spontaneous that felt like play, not another scheduled commitment.
-Our team decided to develop an AR tourism experience.
+Our team started to develop an AR tourism experience.

 Initial Concept: AR Heritage Game

-While AR information layers initially attracted visitors to heritage sites, interactions remained superficial in prototype testing.
+While AR information panels initially attracted visitors to heritage sites, interactions between locals and visitors remained superficial.
 Visitors could Google the information in seconds without needing to talk to anyone.

-Our team realized AR shouldn't provide all the answers: it should create gaps that only locals can fill.
+AR shouldn't provide all the answers.
+It should create gaps that only locals can answer.
+Our team decided to use AR to trigger local interactions.

 SOLUTION